Doctor SpinThe PR BlogSocial PsychologyLogical Fallacies and Cognitive Biases

 In a business context, this fallacious reasoning can undermine productive dialogue, stifle innovation, and promote an overly cautious approach to problem-solving, ultimately inhibiting an organization’s ability to adapt and grow.

-To guard against the slippery slope fallacy, business leaders must foster a culture that values evidence-based decision-making and encourages team members to critically examine their arguments’ logic and assumptions.
+To guard against the slippery slope fallacy, business leaders must foster a culture that values evidence-based decision-making and encourages team members to examine their arguments’ logic and assumptions critically.
 This promotes a balanced and objective assessment of potential risks and opportunities that drive informed decision-making and sustained success.

 Hasty generalisations: “One of our remote employees missed a deadline last month, which clearly shows that allowing employees to work remotely leads to decreased productivity and a lack of accountability.”